brunopadz/ctrl/README.md

 ## How to use

-- Download the binay from [releases page](https://github.com/brunopadz/amictl/releases) or
+- Download the binary from [releases page](https://github.com/brunopadz/amictl/releases) or
 - Download using go get:

   `go get github.com/brunopadz/amictl`